treangenlab/Olivar/README.md

 ```
 conda create -n olivar olivar --channel conda-forge --channel bioconda --channel defaults --strict-channel-priority
 ```
 Setting channel priority is important for [BLAST](https://bioconda.github.io/recipes/blast/README.html) to function properly.
-BLAST does not support Windows or Apple silicon at the moment.
+The Bioconda version of BLAST does not support Windows or Apple silicon at the moment.

 #### 3. Activate the new Conda environment and run Olivar
 ```